ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Systems that have been attested and verified to be in a good state (for some value of "good") can improve overall system posture.
-Conversely, systems that cannot be attested and verified to be in a good state can be taken out of service, or otherwise flagged for repair.
+Conversely, systems that cannot be attested and verified to be in a good state can be given reduced access or privileges, taken out of service, or otherwise flagged for repair.

 For example: